The Story of the Night: Plot

 Donald and Susan reveal that they will be leaving Argentina soon.
 At a tense dinner Donald asks Richard how long Susan and Jorge have been sleeping together, and Richard reveals to Susan that he has been dating Pablo.

 Susan and Donald have a farewell party.
 The next day Susan comes to say goodbye to Richard and they part.
 During this, it becomes clear that Mart is going to die and so Pablo decides to visit San Francisco where he and Jack live.

 Richard goes to Miami for work, and hooks up with Tom Shaw, a blonde American he'd met a few times during previous trips.
-Pablo phones Richard once, but then doesn't phone back or respond to any of Richard's calls.
+Pablo phones Richard once, but then does not phone back or respond to any of Richard's calls.
 When Richard arrives home he sees that Pablo has moved out of their house, and left a note breaking up with him.

 Richard, devastated by the break-up, arranges to go to Tom Shaw's for the weekend and flies to New York.
 They do a lot of cocaine and have a lot of sex, but Tom is cold, only interested in physical gratification.
 Richard falls ill and decides he has to return to Argentina as soon as possible.
 On the flight home he cannot stop coughing, and is in agonising pain.

 Richard goes to the Hospital who tell him he has pneumonia.
-Whilst in the hospital he realises he doesn't have anyone to put as his emergency contact, and gives his dead mother's phone number and information.
+Whilst in the hospital he realises he does not have anyone to put as his emergency contact, and gives his dead mother's phone number and information.
 Doctor Cawley visits him and tells him he has Aids.
 Upon release from the hospital, he calls Susan and breaks down crying as he tells her of his illness.
 He moves back into his old apartment, goes back to work, and slowly becomes used to the fact that he is going to die.

 After his second meeting with Dr Cawley Richard runs into Pablo in the Doctor's waiting room.
 Pablo reveals that he was diagnosed with Aids during the weekend that Mart died.
 The pair lean on each other.
 Pablo has to stay in hospital to treat CMV, an eye disease that can cause blindness, and to have a line put in his chest.
 Richard visits him every day and when Pablo is released he takes him back to their house.
 The book ends as with Pablo deciding to live with Richard for a while, in their house by the Marina.